Setting up SQL*Plus on Windows

 Despite living in the era of GUI tools such as PL/SQL Developer, there are times when a simple text browser is all you want.
 Sometimes you may not have access to an IDE, or you just want to mail a simple example to a colleague or web forum, or you may not trust your fancy IDE to give you the actual results without manipulating them in some way, and sometimes you may prefer the text-based Explain Plan results you get from DBMS_XPLAN.
 Whatever the reason, it is worth knowing your way around SQL*Plus.1 The product is called SQL*Plus, not SQL*PLUS or SQL+.

 Two versions of SQL*Plus are provided on the Windows platform.
-The deprecated GUI version can seem initially more attractive as it has a cheerful white screen, an icon, more buttons, and "File > Spool" and "Options > Environment" options, but it is actually less useful.
+The deprecated GUI version can seem initially more attractive as it has a cheerful white screen, an icon, more buttons, "File > Open", "File > Spool" and "Options > Environment" options, but it is generally less useful.
 The directional keys simply scroll up or across the screen, rather than retrieving previous commands or navigating in the current record.
 You can't change the font or the colours.
-There is no option to paste copied text with a right-mouseclick.
-I will therefore pretend that it does not exist, and look at the character mode version.
+There is no option to paste copied text with a right-mouseclick (though you can highlight-right-click to re-run a command).
+Its one neat trick is the ability to change the working directory from the "File > Open" menu option.
+This article focusses on the character mode version.

 Much as I love Unix (and my Mac), it has to be said that the Windows version of SQL*Plus is better than the Unix one because it is more configurable and comes with command-line history.